Suvrojyoti-Paul/OneBanc_Android_Project/README.md

 # OneBanc_Android_Project
 ## This is a Restaurant app for android.
 # How to run the project?
-## Go to the apk folder , take the apk file and put in your android phone
+## Go to the apk folder , take the apk file and put it in your android phone
 ## then install the apk in your phone.Open the  installed App and Enjoy.

 # What is the minimum android version needed for this app?